Kotlin/kotlinx.serialization/docs-website/topics/serialization-get-started.md

 </tab>
 </tabs>

-> To set up the Kotlin compiler plugin for Bazel, see the example provided in the [rules_kotlin repository](https://github.com/bazelbuild/rules_kotlin/tree/master/examples/plugin/src/serialization).
+> To set up the Kotlin compiler plugin for Bazel, follow the example from the [rules_kotlin repository](https://github.com/bazelbuild/rules_kotlin/tree/master/examples/plugin/src/serialization).
+> Bazel isn't officially supported by the Kotlin team, and this repository is maintained independently.
 >
 {style="tip"}